Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

-Kurdish forces respond to Turkish offensive in Syria, shelling a Turkish border town.
+Kurdish forces responded to the Turkish offensive in Syria, shelling a Turkish border town.
 Earlier Turkey launched airstrikes and unleashed artillery shelling on Syrian towns, according to Turkey's defense ministry.

-Shelling has hit Turkish border towns including Akcakale on Thursday as heavy fighting continued between the Turkish military and Kurdish-led Syrian Democratic Forces (SDF) soldiers, on the second day of a Turkish offensive in northern Syria.
+Heavy fighting continued between the Turkish military and Kurdish-led Syrian Democratic Forces (SDF) soldiers, as the death toll rose on the second day of a Turkish offensive in northern Syria.

-The shells are believed to have been fired from areas controlled by Kurdish militia in Syria, and have injured a number of people.
+Shelling hit Turkish border towns including Akcakale on Thursday.
+The shells are believed to have been fired from areas controlled by Kurdish militia in Syria and have injured a number of people.

 Civilians are fleeing the border area in northern Syria after Turkey began the offensive on Wednesday